Application procedure for non-European (EEA) students

 - a CV (only for master applicants)

-* If you are submitting your application before obtaining your official diploma, we require an up-to-date list of grades obtained so far which also states the name and expected graduation date of your diploma to conditionally enroll you.
+* If you are submitting your application before obtaining your official diploma, we require a recent list of grades and a signed statement from your school which states the name of the diploma you will obtain and when you are expected to receive it.
+With these documents we can conditionally enroll you.

-* Certification and translation of documents is required when documents are not written in one of the following languages: Dutch, English, French, Spanish, German or Afrikaans.
+* Certification and translation of documents is required when documents are not written in one of the following languages: Dutch, English of German.

 ** The Van Hall Larenstein institutional TOEFL code is: 4478.
 Please ensure you allow enough time to investigate the availability and costs of attaining a language certificate in your own country.

-** Please check the specific admission requirements of your study programme to see whether or not it is necessary to provide proof of English proficiency with one of the mentioned certificates.
+** Please check the specific admission requirements of your study programme to see whether or not it is necessary to provide proof of English proficiency.
+Some diplomas or students are exempted.

 Students already living/ studying in the Netherlands should also add the following: